-The silk was draped over car tires recently exposed as the shoreline receded.
-Parts of
+(1) 72×44″ cyanotype print on silk created by draping the material over car tires recently exposed as the shoreline receded.
+Parts of the silk mixed with damp dead zone algae, 2019.

-funeral conductor.
+Funeral conductor.

 Background world: The Salton Sea is a saline lake located in the southeastern desert of California.
 This ecosystem is home to five endangered species, numerous sensitive species and literally millions of migrating and wintering water birds.
 Due to the significant loss of wetlands in California, this ecosystem is one of the most important for birds flying the Pacific Flyway and supports some of the highest levels of biodiversity.
 It is now in its hospice stage due to increasing salinity, water quality issues, temperature, and eutrophication resulting in increased algae and bacteria known as dead zones.
 As I write this only two species of fish remain and I am informed by a local ranger that they will die off before the end of the year.
 The collapse of the ecosystem means extinction for a number of species.
 In October 2019 Imperial County declared the Salton Sea a state of emergency and major public health crisis.